ElementPS/triPOS.Java/README.md

 ##Prerequisites

-Please contact your Integration Team member for any questions about the below prerequisites.
+Please contact your Integration Analyst for any questions about the below prerequisites.

 * After you clone this repository download gson-2.3.1.jar from: http://code.google.com/p/google-gson/ and place it in the libs folder.
 This library is used to convert JSON to/from Java objects.
 * Register and download the triPOS application: https://mft.elementps.com/backend/plugin/Registration/ (once activated, login at https://mft.elementps.com)